cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/agentless/native-os.md

 <Aside type="Warning" header="Warning">

 Enrolling devices using static IP addresses may prevent users from connecting to some of the public Wi-Fi networks that use captive portals.
-If users are experiencing connectivity issues relatd to captive portals, they should:
+If users are experiencing connectivity issues related to captive portals, they should:
 1. Remove the static IP addresses from the device.
 1. Connect to the Wi-Fi network.
 3. Once the connection has been established, add the static IP addresses back.